PratimaGurav/cellar-89/README.md

   - Friends and family members were requested to use the application and provide feedback or suggestions for any user experience issues.

 ### Known Bugs
-  - There are no currently no known bugs.
+  - There are currently no known bugs.

 ## Deployment

 ### Using Heroku
-  Create an account and login to [Heroku](https://id.heroku.com/)
+  - Create an account and login to [Heroku](https://id.heroku.com/)
   - Create a new app, with an appropriate app name and choose a region.
     ![Create App](/documentation/images/heroku-create-app.jpg)
   - In Resources add Heroku Postgres.
     ![Resources](/documentation/images/heroku-resources.jpg)
   - Within your newly created app go to settings and click Config Vars.
 Use the DATABASE_URL Value and add it to your env.py file also you need to connect it via settings.py.
     ![Config Vars](/documentation/images/heroku-configvars.jpg)
   - Create a SECRET_KEY Key and the Value as the desired key.
   - Then go to the Deploy tab next to Deployment Method, click GitHub to connect your account and repository.
   - At the bottom of the page hit deploy branch making sure it is set to main.
   - Also "Enable Automatic Deploys" can be clicked to keep the app up to date with your Github repository.

 ### Amazon Web Services S3
   Create an account and login to [AWS](https://aws.amazon.com/)